sergueik/puppetmaster_vagrant/uru/README.md

 ./uru_rt gem install --no-ri --no-rdoc rspec serverspec rake rspec_junit_formatter cp -R ~/.gem .
 ```
+Finally the `$URU_HOME` is converted to an archive, that can be installed on a clean system.

 With `$GEM_HOME` one can make sure gems are installed under `.gems` rather then the
 into a hidden `$HOME/.gem` directory (this may not work correctly, if there is an error, or if the command